 The Primary source of funding is from Duke's Clinical and Translational Science Award (CTSA).

-- The Principal Investigator (PI) must be at the regular rank Assistant, Associate or Professor level at Duke University.
+Applicants must have principal investigator status per Duke’s written policy.
 The proposed project should be innovative, high-risk, and high-impact that if successful will attract significant interest for external partnering.
 Applicants will work toward major milestones that will enable translation out of the academic environment.